ykjit/yk/src/contributing/prs.md

   * that a pull request cannot solve every problem, and some problems are best deferred to a future pull request;
-  * and that some variance of individual style is acceptable.
+  * and that some variance of individual style is inevitable and acceptable.

 Put another way, while we set high standards, and require all contributions to meet them, we are not foolish enough to expect perfection.
 In particular,